UCLan uses an ISO14001 certified Environmental Management System (EMS) to identify, manage and mitigate its impact on the environment.

 The EMS has been pivotal to UCLan’s success in achieving its sustainability targets.
-In October 2010 UCLan was first awarded ISO14001 certification for the system and re-certification was achieved in October 2013.
-UCLan is now ISO14001 certified until October 2016.
+In October 2010 UCLan was first awarded ISO14001 certification for the system, with re-certification in October 2013.
+In 2016 UCLan was an early adopter of the new ISO14001:2015 standard and is now ISO14001 certified until October 2019.
 Having ISO14001 demonstrates that the system is effective and that UCLan are committed to environmental sustainability.

 UCLan is a large and diverse institution.
 To facilitate related internal communication between the various levels and functions of the organisation an Environmental and Sustainable Development Governance Structure has been established.